Oslandia/workshop-postgis-qgis-3d/workshop.md

 - Visualize this new table

-Now, let's make tubes !
+Now, let's make tubes!
 The query steps are the following.
 - Create a circle at the origin using a buffer
 - extrude the circle at the length of the segment in Z direction
 - rotate the circle to be along the XY plane